fkraemer/qt_multi_annotator/README.md

  * please note, changing the currently viewed image without manually saving, will revert to the last saved state, without any warning, ups

 The tool will list all .png files in the given FOLDER.
 It is save to rename the classes in different executions of the programm, but not to change their order.
 The classnames of the first execution will be saved and loaded in the next executions.
+The view size is currently fixed to 800x1024px2, images can be of different sizes but will be scaled.
+Marker images and masks are saved not in the orignal image size but in the view size.
+Take care, when processing further ;)

 # Prerequesites
  * Python 2